 4. Recruit the flight attendant.

-One thing many parents aren’t aware of while traveling is that they have help.
-Most flight attendants are more than happy to hold your child or sit with him or her while you use the restroom during your flight.
+One thing many parents aren’t aware of while traveling with an infant is that they have help.
+While babysitting isn’t a flight attendant’s job, most are more than happy to hold your child or sit with him or her while you use the restroom during your flight.
 This can be especially handy for parents who are traveling alone.

 5. Pack pre-measured formula.

 If you are planning to bottle-feed your infant while in flight, be sure to pack bottles with pre-measured formula.
-This will help you save room in your carry-on, avoid the mess of scooping formula, and save time while prepping your child’s bottle in flight.
+This will help you save room in your carry-on luggage, avoid the mess of scooping formula, and save time while prepping your child’s bottle in flight.
 Also keep in mind that you don’t have to buy water at the airport.
 Flight attendants can provide you with water for the bottle.
+If you’re nursing your baby, here are some helpful tips.

 6. Keep a feeding and changing log in your phone.

-It is easy to lose track of time while traveling.
+It is easy to lose track of time while traveling and changing time zones.
 Keeping a log of baby’s last feeding and diaper change will help you keep up with these things so your infant doesn’t become hangry or uncomfortable.
 There are many phone apps out there created for this purpose.
 Consider downloading one before leaving for your trip.
 Or you simply can keep a written log in the notes section of your phone.

 In your experience, what is helpful (and what isn’t) when you’re traveling with an infant?